Skip to main content

 )

-What this does: Navigates to https://books.toscrape.com, optionally uses an AI agent to navigate to a specific category, then extracts all book details with type-safe schemas (Pydantic for Python, Zod for TypeScript).
+What this does: Navigates to https://books.toscrape.com, uses Stagehand’s observe() and act() methods to navigate to a specific category, then uses extract() to collect book details across multiple pages with type-safe schemas (Pydantic for Python, Zod for TypeScript).

 3